Seeing fall of Govt, new election this year, says Omar Ayub

 “A new election could be avoided, if they return our mandate and withdraw cases against us,” PTI leader said.

-“We have passed through the furnace of fire to become solid iron, now none of us will return back.
+“We have passed through the furnace of fire to become solid iron, now none of us will turn back.
 We are facing cases and go to jail if the bail cancels,” he said.

-“If the IMF contacted us, we will only demand supremacy of the constitution and the law in the country,” he added.